 John Hultgren is a political scientist who teaches courses in environmental politics, political theory, and the politics of immigration.
 He is the author of Border Walls Gone Green: Nature and Anti-immigrant Politics in America (University of Minnesota Press, 2015).
 The book explains and critiques the strange intersections that exist between the environmental movement and the immigration restriction movement.
 He is currently working on a book exploring the relationship between the environment and class in the United States.
 Hultgren co-directs Bennington’s involvement in the Consortium on Forced Migration, Displacement, and Education.

 Jailynne Estevez is from Chapel Hill, North Carolina.
-She is a rising senior working closely with the migrant/undocumented of Vermont and New York state through GANAS.
-She studies Public Policy and Literature.
-In her studies, she explores the way policies and laws can aid individuals and serve communities.
+She just graduated from Bennington College, where she worked closely with the migrant/undocumented of Vermont and New York state through GANAS.
+She studied Public Policy and Literature.
+In her studies, she explored the way policies and laws can aid individuals and serve communities.

 Ioanna Katsara just graduated from Bennington College, where she studied Social Psychology and Conflict Resolution with a focus on Forced Migration.
 She has worked with refugees on the Greek islands, and more recently on organized refugee resettlement in Idaho.
 Much of her academic work has focused on the rise of nationalism and restrictive immigration policies in Europe as a response to the current refugee crisis.
 Having completed her Bennington education, she wishes to continue working on refugee resettlement and integration projects in Europe.

 Doménica Montaño-Moncayo just graduated from Bennington College.
 She studied literature and public action.
 She was a member of GANAS, a student-run organization that supports the Latino migrant community around Bennington.
 Her work focused on the intersection of migration, feminism, and politics.